Primary Education entry requirements

 - It is essential that candidates for teacher education have sound spelling, grammar, punctuation and expression.
 Shortcomings here are the most frequent reason for offering an alternative non-teaching programme.

-- All applicants, however, must satisfy requirements laid down by the DfE: they must have achieved a standard equivalent to at least a grade C (4 in the new system) in GCSE English language, mathematics and a science subject.
-Candidates must have achieved 2 of the 3 GCSEs before submitting an application.
+- All applicants, however, must satisfy requirements laid down by the DfE: they must have achieved a standard equivalent to at least a grade 4 (C) in GCSE English language, mathematics and a science subject.
+Candidates must have achieved two of the three required GCSEs before submitting an application.